Table of Contents:

-A very widespread issue, internet piracy involves the copying of a software and uploading it on the internet.
+A very widespread issue, internet piracy involves the copying of software and uploading it on the internet.

-Users who also download a pirated software from the internet are practicing internet piracy.
+Users who also download pirated software from the internet are practicing internet piracy.
 Online software purchases follow the same rules as those bought in CD formats.

-Some of the common internet piracy techniques include:
+Some of the common Internet piracy techniques include:

 This is an act perpetuated by many computer sellers.
-Hard disk loading involves a business installing illegal copies of software on the computers they are selling.
+Hard disk loading involves a business installing illegal copies of pirated software on the computers they are selling.
 They usually do this in order to make their offers more attractive to potential customers.

 This piracy style involves the overuse of a central copy of a program on a particular network.

 If you are someone who has a LAN, and you install software programs on this network for many people, you need to ensure that your license allows you to do so.
 With client-server overuse, you are overusing and pirating the software if the number of users using the software is more than the number your software allows.